ToluGIT/DLP-AWS-lambda/README.md

 ![11](https://github.com/user-attachments/assets/5f740d49-939d-43a5-b6fe-243e44ce44f1)

-Now that we have been able to identify the PII from the object files, we can proceed to automate post-action after detection.
+Now that we have identified the PII from the object files, we can automate post-action after detection.

-Before doing this, we need to set, EventBridge and Lambda
+Before doing this, we need to set EventBridge and Lambda

 ## Step 3 - Configure SNS